 St. Anthony, Renton (2010-2011) – Pastoral Year in preparation for seminary

 CYO Camps Gallagher and Hamilton (Summer 2010, Summer 2011) – Challenge course specialist at Camp Gallagher in 2010 and Lodge Leader at Camp Hamilton in 2011

-Canon Law – [pending] St. Paul’s University in Ottawa (Candidate for Licentiate in Canon Law, through online and summer courses.
+Canon Law – [ongoing] St. Paul’s University in Ottawa (Attempting a Licentiate in Canon Law, through online and summer courses.
 Projected completion in Summer 2023.)

 Theology – University of St. Mary of the Lake / Mundelein Seminary, Mundelein, IL (Masters in Divinity and Bachelors in Sacred Theology)